 Freie Universität Berlin, John F. Kennedy Institute for North American Studies

-To support visiting professorships at the John F. Kennedy Institute for North American Studies for six academic years (2017–2022).
-The program supports one 8-month visiting professorship each academic year, and complements the postdoctoral fellowship program at Humboldt- Universität zu Berlin.
+To support visiting professorships at the John F. Kennedy Institute for North American Studies.
+The program supports one 8-month visiting professorship per academic year, and complements the postdoctoral fellowship program at Humboldt- Universität zu Berlin.

 Terra Summer Residency